 Send an email to team members with information about the new starter, where they have come from and some interesting detail about them.
 That way, your staff will be ready to welcome them by name on their first day.
 Likewise, another tip for onboarding new employees is to send them some company info before they start.
 If your business has a Culture Book or something similar you can send this in advance to give them a feel for the business.

 - Plan their first week

-Start with a meeting with the line-manager to talk through the business, and supply them with background to the company (including dress code, working hours and lunch breaks).
+Start with a meeting with the line manager to talk through the business, and supply them with the background to the company (including dress code, working hours and lunch breaks).
 This is also a good opportunity to discuss what’s expected in the first week, ease them into the role and support them as they get up to speed with what’s required.